deepflowio/docs/translate/translated/08-integration/02-input/04-log/02-vector.md

 ## Install Vector

 You can learn the relevant background knowledge in the [Vector documentation](https://vector.dev/docs/).
-If your cluster does not have Vector, you can deploy Vector using the following steps:
+If your cluster does not have Vector, you can deploy it using the following steps:

 ::: code-tabs#shell